hungmai1984/minicode4KEGGanalysisfromRoary/README.md

 Input files: present/absent.rtab; pan_reference.fasta
-These tools is to extract the shared and unique sequences from pan-genome analysis
+These tools are to extract the shared and unique sequences from pan-genome analysis